A thick caramel sauce recipe that makes a deliciously buttery caramel sauce.

 The first step is to set out the ingredients needed.
 Measure and set aside the butter cubes and the heavy cream.

 In a deep, medium saucepan over low to medium heat, melt the sugar.
-Stir it gently with a rubber spatula while it melts.
+Stir it gently with a wooden spoon or heatproof spatula while it melts.
 It will first clump together, then gradually melt into an amber-brown liquid.

 Don't turn the heat up high or let it cook for too long or the sugar will burn and the caramel will be bitter.